< Back To Exhibitions

 During this time of female renaissance and the growing importance of women being seen and heard, curators Maia Ibar and Malado Baldwin have proposed an all-female show of art made by women at the New York Studio School.
 By creating spaces of opportunity for some of the best female artistic talent coming out of this renowned New York institution, they hope to encourage participation and offer opportunity to those individuals to showcase their work*.
 The exhibition is thematically open-ended, and the artist included will demonstrate the highest quality of artistic investigation in their respective mediums through their Studio School education.

 Participants will be both invited and cast through an open call online on the school’s website.
 Painting, sculpture, film, multi-media, experimental and performative work in all formats is encouraged.
 The Mercedes Matter/Ambassador Middendorf Awards will be selected by an independent female jury chosen by the Alumni Assoc.
-Additionally David Cohen will select the artcritical award and Tyler Loftis will select the works for inclusion in the Art Prize Collectors Show.
+Additionally artcritical.com Editor and Publisher David Cohen will select the artcritical award and Tyler Loftis, creator of All Art Works, will select works for inclusion in the 2018 All Art Works Exhibition, shown during Art Prize.
+Collectors Show.
 In conjunction with the exhibition there will be a public lecture, and a catalogue written by independent art critic Karen Wilkin with alumni artist and writer Christina Kee.

 *According to the National Museum of Women in the Arts, between 65-75% of students in MFA programs are women, while just 5% percent of artwork in museums is made by women and only 25-35% of women have gallery representation.